Searching for the Best Donuts in St Louis

 Could the best donuts in St. Louis be across the state line?
 Duke has been around since 1951 so I thought they were probably a good contender.

 I arrived late in the afternoon and unfortunately, they didn’t have a huge selection left but they still had my favorite chocolate covered donut.
-It was huge, it was the only treat I bought there.
+It was huge and it was the only donut I bought there.

-Up until the moment I tasted the Duke donut, Krispy Kreme chocolate covered had always been my favorite.
-After I tasted the Duke donut, I cannot stop thinking about it.
+Up until the moment I tasted the Duke donut, Krispy Kreme chocolate covered had always had my favorite chocolate iced, but after I tasted the Duke donut, I cannot stop thinking about it.
 It was perfect!
 From the texture, to the yeastiness, to the chocolate.
 I don’t know what kind of chocolate they use but it’s what chocolate dreams are made of.

 Final Thoughts About the Best Donuts in St Louis